Losna (lake)

 Losna is a lake situated within Ringebu Municipality and Øyer Municipality in Innlandet county, Norway.
 It forms part of the Gudbrandsdalslågen river, which, in this region, is so broad and runs so slowly that this stretch is recognized as a lake.
 The 9.84 km2 lake has a length of 11 km and it lies at an elevation of 181 m above sea level.
-The maximum depth of the lake is 55 m below the surface.
-The European route E6 highway and the Dovrebanen railway line both run along the shores of the lake.
+The maximum depth of the lake is 55 m.
+The European route E6 and the Dovrebanen railway line both run along the shores of the lake.